AmandaArenales/ComIT_Exercises_Python/README.md

 1. Develop an algorithm to determine if a series of numbers that the user is entering is in increasing order or not: [`increase_order.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/Practice_2/increase_order.py)

+1. Develop an algorithm to count the number of students whose weight is between 50 and 60, between 61 and 80 and between 81 and 100.
+The weights are entered by keyboard and report to accumulate weight totals in each category of weight: [`accumulative_weight.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/Practice_2/accumulative_weight.py)